DefneReyyan/Open-House-App-Intern/README.md

 - Step 7: Deploy your application on developer org using to showcase your app within your team.

-- Step 8: Prepeare your presentation on 17th March 2023 at 8 PM
+- Step 8: Prepeare your presentation on Xth June 2023 at X PM EST

 ## Considerations